-Igor Tsukerman is Professor of Electrical and Computer Engineering at the University of Akron, Ohio, where he has been a faculty member since 1995.
-His research is focused on the simulation of nanoscale systems, applied electromagnetics and photonics, plasmonics, computational methods, and homogenization of materials.
-He teaches a variety of undergraduate and graduate courses (Basic Electrical Engineering, Signals & Systems, Circuits, Electromagnetic Fields, Digital Signal Processing, Random Signal Analysis, Simulation of Nanoscale Systems, and others).
-Tsukerman has approximately 200 refereed publications, has authored the monograph Computational Methods for Nanoscale Applications: Particles, Plasmons and Waves (Springer 2008; 2nd edition 2020), co-edited the book Plasmonics and Plasmonic Metamaterials: Analysis and Applications (World Scientific, 2011), and acted as Editor-in-Chief of the five-volume reference set Electromagnetic Analysis: From Electrostatics to Photonics (World Scientific, 2020)
+Igor Tsukerman is Professor Emeritus of Electrical and Computer Engineering at the University of Akron, Ohio, where he has been a faculty member since 1995.
+His research is focused on the simulation of nanoscale systems, applied electromagnetics and photonics, plasmonics, computational methods, homogenization of materials, and problems in topological photonics.
+He has taught a variety of undergraduate and graduate courses (Basic Electrical Engineering, Signals & Systems, Circuits, Electromagnetic Fields, Digital Signal Processing, Random Signal Analysis, Simulation of Nanoscale Systems, and others).
+Tsukerman has over 200 refereed publications, has authored the monograph Computational Methods for Nanoscale Applications: Particles, Plasmons and Waves (Springer 2008; 2nd edition 2020), co-edited the book Plasmonics and Plasmonic Metamaterials: Analysis and Applications (World Scientific, 2011), and acted as Editor-in-Chief of the five-volume reference set Electromagnetic Analysis: From Electrostatics to Photonics (World Scientific, 2020)

 Before coming to the University of Akron, Tsukerman worked at the Department of Electrical & Computer Engineering, the University of Toronto (1990-1995).
 A joint project with GE Canada involved electromagnetic field analysis and noise reduction in large electric motors.